ab-noori/vet-clinic/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

+- **How to optimize database performance?**

+  - Use indexes on frequently queried columns to improve search speed.
+  - Normalize the database structure to minimize data redundancy and improve data integrity.

-- **How to make it mobile friendly?**
+- **How to ensure database security?**

-  - Put a viewport tag in the header

-- **How to design the site?**
+  - Implement proper authentication and authorization mechanisms to control access to the database.

-  - Draw a mockup before starting to code
+  - Regularly update and patch the database software to address security vulnerabilities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>